Ivan09999/Ivan09999.github.io/RCE-readme.md

 **No string or keyword filter was applied.** The payload contained literal strings like `spawn_sync`, `/bin/sh`, and `whoami`.
 None were blocked.
 A keyword-based filter might have detected these strings.
 The absence of any filter meant the trivial payload worked directly.

 These three conditions compound.
 Removing any one of them would have stopped the trivial exploit. `process` out of scope closes the binding path. `process.binding` removed closes the native spawn path.
 A keyword filter on `spawn_sync` forces the attacker into obfuscation, which is harder but not impossible.
-The defense in depth was absent.
-One gap was enough.
+One missing layer of defense was enough to enable full RCE.

 ---

 ### Patch Recommendations